mstable/MIPs/TDP/tdp-44.md

 It is proposed to restructure the mStableDAO in order to increase its efficiency as well as overall ability to scale in the future without further re-adjustments down the line in order to prepare for the release of mStable v2.

 Since the restructuring process as a whole is extensive, it is also proposed to split the mStableDAO restructuring into multiple TDPs in order to maintain explicitness in the voting outcome as well as ensuring a digestible format for Meta Governors.
-The entire process will contain 4 TDPs in total and is planned to conclude by the 3rd week of August 2022 the latest.
+The entire process will contain 4 TDPs in total.

 TDP 44: mStableDAO Restructure is concerned with the overall consensus on